 CSIMPP faculty member Dr. Mary Schmidt interviewed by Fox News about Ebola Facts vs. Fiction.

-Forum on Health Homelessness, and Poverty
+Forum on Health, Homelessness and Poverty

-George Mason University- Founders Hall
+George Mason University

-Organized in cooperation with the Policy Studies Organization, the World Medical & Health Policy journal, the Center for the Study of International Medical Policies and Practices , the Center for Nonprofit Management, Philanthropy, and Policy at George Mason University, the American Public University System , and theArlington Street People’s Assistance Network (A-SPAN).
+Organized in cooperation with the Policy Studies Organization, the World Medical & Health Policy journal, the School of Policy, Government and International Affairs at George Mason University, the Center for Nonprofit Management, Philanthropy, and Policy at George Mason University, the Metropolitan Policy Center of the School of Public Affairs at American University, and the American Public University System.

 Call for Papers

 Ongoing Issue in Georgian Policy and Public Administration